seanedwards/cfer/README.md

 ## 0.3.0

 ### Enhancements:
-* `parameters` hash now includes parameters that are set on the stack, but not passed in via CLI during an update.
+* `parameters` hash now includes parameters that are set on the existing stack, but not passed in via CLI during a stack update.
+* `parameters` hash now includes defaults for parameters that were not passed on the CLI during a stack creation.
 * Adds a `lookup_output` function, for looking up outputs of stacks in the same account+region.
 (See #8)
-* Adds a changelog to the README.
+* Adds release notes to the README.

 ### Bugfixes
 * Removes automatic parameter mapping in favor of an explicit function available to resources.
 (Fixes Issue #8)
 * No more double-printing the stack summary when converging a stack with tailing enabled.
+* Update demo to only use 2 AZs, since us-west-1 only has two.
+* `AllowedValues` attribute on parameters is now an array, not a CSV string.
+(Thanks to @rlister)

+## 0.2.0

+### Enhancements:
+* Adds support for including other files via `include_template` function.
+* Adds basic Dockerfile